Advocates for Wrongfully Convicted

 Stage 2:

-When a request from the prisoner questionnaire is received, our first task is to decide whether it meets A4WC's criteria (see below) for considering a case.
-If the inmate's case does not meet our conditions, he or she is notified and given any advice we feel might be useful.
+When the prisoner questionnaire is received, our first task is to decide whether it meets A4WC's criteria (see below) for considering a case.
+If the inmate's case does not meet our conditions, he or she will be notified and given any advice we feel might be useful.
 Often, further correspondence is necessary to make this determination.
-We receive many new requests so it sometimes takes a month or longer for us to respond to each email or letter.
+We receive many new requests so it sometimes takes a months for us to respond to request.

 For inmates who do meet our conditions, Stage 2 consists of a lengthy correspondence in which we try to elicit from the inmate all the information we can about the circumstances of the case.
 In this stage, we want the information in the inmate's own words, without any official documents (except for the pre-sentence report) unless specifically requested.
 It is important to stress that this correspondence does not mean we are committed to taking the case.
 Stage 2 can be time-consuming and requires a great deal of effort on the inmate's part.
 At this (or any other) stage either the inmate or A4WC may decide to terminate the relationship.